pdfcrowd/pdfcrowd-go/README.md

-# Pdfcrowd API - Go client library
+# PDFCrowd API - Go client library

-The Pdfcrowd API lets you easily convert between HTML, PDF and various image formats in your Go applications.
+The PDFCrowd API lets you easily convert between HTML, PDF and various image formats in your Go applications.

 To use the API, you need an account on